Aragath/Aragath/README.md

 ### Hi there 👋
+My name is Pin-Tzu and I'm a Master's student studying in Computer Science at USC.

 <!--
 **Aragath/Aragath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.